Free Case Evaluation

 PFAS are also used in firefighting foams (such as AFFF), both civilian and military, so areas around sites where they have been used for firefighting or training (military bases, airports, etc.) often have water contaminated with PFAS.
 But that water also travels underground and via evaporation into the environment, so the PFAS contamination spreads far and wide.

-If you have kidney or testicular cancer and were regularly exposed to PFAS in drinking water, you may be entitled to compensation for medical bills, lost wages, loss of consortium, and more.
+If you have kidney or testicular cancer or ulcerative colitis and were regularly exposed to PFAS in drinking water, you may be entitled to compensation for medical bills, lost wages, loss of consortium, and more.
 Contact us for a free consultation.

 3M.
 (2020, March 19).
 3M Announces Progress on PFAS Initiatives and Actions.
 Retrieved from https://news.3m.com/2020-03-19-3M-Announces-Progress-on-PFAS-Initiatives-and-Actions